eburdon/TinyHadoop/README.md

 ## What does this do?

-Takes in a number of raw text files of different sizes; mapper does nothing.
-Before the default reduce is applied, they are merged into one sequence file.
+1) Takes in a number of raw text files of different sizes; Mapper does nothing.
+Before the default Reducer is applied, they are merged into one sequence file.

 ## Todo

 a) Guarantee files are read in order (numerically)

-b) Split merged sequence file into several of equal sized
+b) Split merged sequence file into several of equal size

 c) Read merged file; sort data before split